 Even so, there are now quite a few specific areas of the city that have become gay hubs, especially for Peruvian members of the LGBTQ+ community traveling from more conservative corners of the country.
 Pampagay, for example, is the largest gay beach in Peru, and Copacabana club has some of the best drag in town!

 5. Buenos Aires, Argentina

 This brings us to the “Paris of South America!”
 As the first Latin American country to make same-sex marriage legal in 2010, it’s no surprise that Buenos Aires is considered one of the most accepting South American cities.

 Alongside the right to same-sex marriage, the Argentine government recognizes essentially every familial right to same-sex couples, including the right to adopt.
 And in 2012, the Argentine government created and approved one of the most comprehensive transgender rights laws globally!

 Definitely make sure to pass through the bohemian San Telmo market, and grab a drink at the Pride Café, in addition to the queer tango halls such as La Marshall and Tango Queer (also in San Telmo).

-Of course, in addition to these three cities, you will find other welcoming pockets scattered through the entire continent.
-And thanks to cities like Bogotá, Santiago, and Buenos Aires, these pockets are finding their way towards a deeper understanding of LGBTQ+ rights, issues, and visibility.
+Of course, in addition to these five cities, you will find other welcoming pockets scattered through the entire continent.
+And thanks to cities like Bogotá, Santiago, Río de Janeiro, Iquitos, and Buenos Aires, these pockets are working their way towards a deeper understanding of LGBTQ+ rights, issues, and visibility.

 Contact us to learn more about how you can customize your ideal journey to South America’s leading LGBTQ+ vacation hotspots, bespoke to your travel style, interests, and comfort!